 Without Donor Restrictions - Net assets without donor restrictions are free of donor-imposed restrictions.
 All revenues, gains, and losses that are not restricted by donors are included in this classification.
 All expenditures are reported in the without donor restrictions net asset class, including expenditures funded by restricted contributions.
-Expenditures funded by restricted contributions are reported in the without donor restrictions net asset class, including expenditures funded by restricted contributions are reported in the without donor restrictions net asset class because the funds have been used in accordance with the restricted stipulations; thus, they are released from such restrictions.
+Expenditures funded by restricted contributions are reported in the without donor restrictions net asset class because the funds have been used in accordance with the restricted stipulations; thus, they are released from such restrictions.
 Additionally, net assets may be set aside by the Board of Trustees to be used for specific activities and guidelines established by the Board of Trustees.
-As of June 30, 2023 and 2022 the Board of Trustee's designated \$57,176,900 and \$57,057,926, respectively, to be set aside for the endowment (see Note 15).
+As of June 30, 2024 and 2023 the Board of Trustee's designated \$61,505,588 and \$57,176,900, respectively, to be set aside for the endowment (see Note 15).

 With Donor Restrictions - Net assets with donor restrictions are assets for which use by the University is limited by donor-imposed stipulations that either expire with the passage of time or that can be fulfilled or removed by actions of the University pursuant to those stipulations.
 Net assets with donor restrictions are designated by donors for specific purposes and include unconditional promises receivable, split-interest agreements, interests in trusts held by others, and accumulated appreciation on donor-restricted endowments which have not been appropriated by the Board of Trustees for expenditure.
-Some net assets with donor restrictions are required to be held in perpetuity and only the income or a portion of the income earned is to be used for specific purposes.
+Some net assets with donor restrictions are required to be held in perpetuity and only the income is to be used for specific purposes.